nehay06/Computer-Vision-ImageAlignment-prokudin-gorskii-Collections/README.md

 Naive Algorithms The easiest way to figure out the x- and y-displacements is to compare the intensity of B channel and G channel to R channel.
 We have to algorithms for comparison,
 1. Sum of squared differences (SSD) :
- Calculate the sum of the squared difference between the reference channel and the shifted channel.
+-Calculate the sum of the squared difference between the reference channel and the shifted channel.
- Find the corresponding x- and y-displacements that has the minimum SSD.
+-Find the corresponding x- and y-displacements that has the minimum SSD.
 The smaller the SSD, the more similar color intensities of the two channels are.
 2. Normalized Cross-Correlation (NCC)
- Calculate the dot product of the normalized reference channel and the normalized shifted channel.
+- Calculate the dot product of the normalized reference channel and the normalized shifted channel.
- Find the corresponding x- and y-displacements that has the maximum NCC.
+- Find the corresponding x- and y-displacements that has the maximum NCC.
 The bigger the NCC, the more similar color intensities of the two channels are.

 In order to align the image, only the center-most 60 % of the image is used.
 In other words, 20 % around